Personal Income Tax Preparation in <br />Miami, Florida

 When you keep your tax records organized, it will lead you to a complete and accurate tax return preparation, making the process of filing much easier.
 It will also help you avoid errors that can lead to processing delays, slowing the time of your refund and avoid overlooked deductions or credits.
 Remember that all income, including from part-time work, side jobs or the sale of goods is taxable.

-The deadline to file the 2023 (January 1 - December 31, 2023) federal income tax return is April 15th, 2024.
+The deadline to file the 2025 (January 1 - December 31, 2025) federal income tax return is April 15th, 2026.
 If you own taxes, make sure you do not pass this date, or you can face penalties and interest.
 You need to timely file an extension if you missed the deadline.
 Also, keep in mind that if you file an extension, it does not give you more time to pay, it gives you more time to file.
 Payment is due by April 15th.

-Icon tax incomeFederal Income
+Icon tax deadlinesAttention

 When you are ready to file,